qudratyunusov/qudratyunusov/Roadmap.md

 * Examine PPU/SPU/ARMv7 stack structure.
 Restore the "callstack" in the debugger using the information from the real thread's stack, using SP register.
 Catching it from branch instructions was: 1) wrong 2) slow.
 * Improve `vm::reservation_op`: use TSX intrinsics if supported (by CPUID).
 * Eliminate `std::this_thread` `sleep_for()` and `yield()` usage in most places, because it's ineffective or even wrong.
-* Implement "Load liblv2.prx" option correctly.
+* Eliminate wx dependencies from emucore.

 ## Medium term goals
+* Improve solution structure.
 * Correctly load EXPORT table of main PPU executable.
 * Implement variable import/export support (VNIDs) for PPU.
 * Improve all PRX-related things.
+Fix booting process in order to be compatible with liblv2.
+This includes TLS, correct module loading/unloading and various unimplemented syscalls.
 * Improve debugger, fix bugs.
 * Implement static AOT PPU recompiler.
 * Implement AOT SPU recompiler.